 The only thing right about this Chromo tablet is its low price.
-Due to its high unreliablity, poor build quality and low performance, its better to invest in something that is likely to last longer such as Asus MeMOPad HD or even $99 Lenovo A1000.
-But, if you are willing to take risk by buying this slate, then do buy Sqaretrade protection plan along with this Chromo Inc tablet to be on safer side.Read full review...
+Due to its high unreliablity, poor build quality and low performance, its better to invest in something that is likely to last longer such as $49 Kindle Fire tablet.
+But, if you are willing to take risk by buying this slate, then do buy Squaretrade protection plan along with this Chromo Inc tablet to be on safer side.Read full review...

 What You Will Like...

 - Low price

 - Comes with Google Play app store installed

 You May Also Like...
 More like this here...